software-assignments-spring2022/project-proposal-sorting-algo-visualizer/README.md

 ### For whom?

 Visuarithm is for beginner coding students who may need some extra help understanding basic sorting algorithms like Bubble Sort, Insertion Sort, Merge Sort etc..
-We know that it's hard to imagine how these algorithms work (because we've been there too!) so Visuarithm is here to help.
-By showing a visual representation of how these algorithms sort a dataset, while highlighting the parts of its code that the animation corresponds to, students can gain a better grasp of their coding basics.
+It's hard to simply imagine in our heads how these algorithms work (we've been there too!) so Visuarithm is here to help.
+By showing a visual representation of how the algorithms sort a dataset, while highlighting the parts of its code that the animation corresponds to, students can gain a better grasp of their coding basics.

 ### How?